rapid7/insightconnect-workflows/workflows/Send_Remediated_Vulnerabilities_Message_in_Microsoft_Teams_from_InsightVM/help.md

 After configuring the Microsoft Teams step, activate the workflow.
 Any newly remediated vulnerability will generate a webhook event, triggering your workflow and delivering a message to the specified Microsoft Teams channel!

+### Adjusting the Vulnerability Filter

+By default, the workflow posts notifications for all vulnerabilities with a risk score greater than 4.
+This filter logic may be adjusted by opening the `Get Vulnerabilities Loop` step, clicking `Configure Loop` in the top right, and editing the pre-set value of `4` in **both** loop outputs' `Matching expression` fields.

+See InsightConnect's Help Documentation for more information on [using loop steps](https://docs.rapid7.com/insightconnect/loop-step/#use-a-loop-step) and on [loop outputs](https://docs.rapid7.com/insightconnect/introduction-to-loop-outputs/#course-5-introduction-to-loop-data-and-loop-outputs).

 ## Usage

 This workflow is triggered automatically by InsightVM’s Vulnerabilities Remediated Webhook Event.
 This occurs anytime an asset is scanned in InsightVM and pre-existing vulnerabilities disappear and anytime a vulnerability exception is approved.